Aldof101/UTAU-auto-English-Non-Human-Voicebank-cvvc-Generator-beta_0.1/README.md

-This tool is currently in beta v1.0.
+This tool is currently in v1.0.
 You can find it in the branch.